-Newly Adopted Statements Issued by the Governmental Accounting Standards Board - During 2010, the College adopted GASB Statement No. 51, Accounting and Financial Reporting for Intangible Assets.
-This statement provides guidance regarding whether and when intangible assets should be considered capital assets for financial reporting purposes.
+Newly Adopted Statements Issued by the Governmental Accounting Standards Board - During 2011, the College adopted Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
+This statement establishes new categories for reporting fund balance and revised the definitions for governmental fund types.
 The adoption of this statement did not have a material impact on its financial statements.